-If you’re seeking for a reliable BMW SUV, the 2006-2010 X3 is probably your best option.
-It’s comfortable, rides very good and feels a lot faster than it actually is, while the great car suspension absorbs most of the road.
+If you’re seeking a reliable BMW SUV, the 2006-2010 X3 is probably your best option.
+It’s comfortable, rides very good, and feels a lot faster than it actually is.
+At the same time, the great car suspension absorbs most of the road.
 You’re even looking at more than 22 mpg on average, which is quite good for a BMW SUV.
 Due to the infamous BMW depreciation, you can find a 2006 X3 for $7,000.

-No vehicle is utterly reliable to the point where nothing ever goes wrong or breaks, it’s simply not possible.
-Still, you can do research and find a model that has less likelihood of breaking as others will.
-Thankfully its N52 has been around for a long time now, so a lot is known about it, and there won’t be many mysteries left.
-Which is always a useful thing when it comes to repairing engines.
+No vehicle is utterly reliable to the point where nothing ever goes wrong or breaks – It’s simply not possible.
+Still, you can research and find a model that is less likely to break.
+Thankfully its N52 has been around for a long time now, so a lot is known about it, and there won’t be many mysteries left, which is always a useful thing when it comes to repairing engines.

 What is the Most Reliable BMW Engine Today?

 BMW has a long history of building marvelous cars and a long history of powering those vehicles with mighty engines.
-There isn’t just one route to a dependable engine, and the engineers at BMW have shown over the years that they’re adept at trying new things and experimenting with the technology.
+There isn’t just one route to a dependable engine, and the engineers at BMW have proven that they’re adept at trying new things and experimenting with the technology.

 Let’s take a look at the 5 best BMW engines on the market.

 When BMW decided the M3 got a V8, people were worried since the V6 engine was super dependable.
 However, the S65 V8 was an impressive engine.
-With 414hp and 8,450 redline, it became a #1 BMW engine among all auto enthusiasts.
-Its 414hp is a great number, but it isn’t the crucial one.
-Because the V8 that revs at nearly 9,000 rpm is a fantastic feature that every race car enthusiast will appreciate.
+With 414hp and 8,450 redline, it became the #1 BMW engine among all auto enthusiasts.
+Its 414hp is a great number, but it isn’t the crucial one because the V8 that revs at nearly 9,000 rpm is a fantastic feature that every race car enthusiast will appreciate.